acseo/cegid-rfe-connect/README.md

 ## 🚀 Usage

 ### Authentication
-The `Cegid\Auth` class handles authentication and retrieves an access token from the API.
+The `Auth\Token` class handles authentication and retrieves an access token from the API.

 ```php
 $httpClient = HttpClient::create();